North Macedonia entry requirements for Austria passport holders

 Hotel booking or host invitation

-Carry a copy of your hotel reservation or a letter of invitation from your host.
-Officers rarely ask for it, but having it ready avoids delays.Recommended
+Carry a printed hotel confirmation or a letter from your host in North Macedonia.
+Officers rarely ask for it, but having it speeds things up if they do.Recommended

 Proof of funds